 The Different Types of Adoption

-Adoption is a major life-changing event in which you welcome a new member to your family.
-And while the financial and legal responsibilities of parenthood end when the child reaches the age of majority (typically 18), adoptive families are a lifetime commitment.
+Adoption is a major life-changing event when you welcome a child to your family.
+While the financial and legal responsibilities of parenthood end when the child reaches the age of majority (typically 18), adopting a child is a lifetime commitment.
 Therefore, it's important to do your research before you start the adoption process.

-There are several different types of adoption or providing foster care before adoption, which you may want to consider as you think about growing your family.
-Read on to learn more about the most common types of adoption available.
+There are several different types of adoption, which you may want to consider as you think about growing your family.
+Read on to learn more about the most common types of adoption.

 Adopting Through an Agency